shoutem/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-05-UsingUIToolkit.md

 <img src='{{ site.url }}/img/my-first-extension/extension-rich-details.png'/>
 </p>

-If you aren't previewing with the Shoutem Preview app or an emulator on your machine, you will have to _push_ the extension:
+If you aren't previewing with an [emulator on your local machine]({{ site.url }}/docs/extensions/tutorials/setting-local-environment), you will have to _push_ the extension:

 ```ShellSession
 $ shoutem push